Jake-Diamond-9/ALPSS/README.md

 8. In the **_Search Packages_** bar type "pandas".
 Select the box next to the package with the name **_pandas_** and click the green **_Apply_** button in the bottom right.
 In the new package install window click the green **_Apply_** button.
 9. In the **_Search Packages_** bar type "opencv".
 Select the 3 boxes next to the packages with the names **_libopencv, opencv, and, py-opencv_** and click the green **_Apply_** button in the bottom right.
 In the new package install window click the green **_Apply_** button.
 10. In the **_Search Packages_** bar type "watchdog".
 Select the box next to the package with the name **_watchdog_** and click the green **_Apply_** button in the bottom right.
 In the new package install window click the green **_Apply_** button.

+### Downloading ALPSS Code
+The ALPSS program files can be downloaded from the main page on the repository.
+Go to the green **_Code_** dropdown menu and select **_Download ZIP_** to download all files in the main branch of the repository.
+Then move the files to your desired directory.

 ## Running ALPSS